 - Remember to squeeze the muscles whenever you clear your throat or cough.

 It is important to perform these exercises correctly.
 You can consult with your doctor, physiotherapist or continence advisor to ensure proper performance.
 It may take weeks or months before you notice a substantial improvement.
-In severe cases, pelvic floor exercises aren’t enough to solve the problem and surgery may be needed.
+In severe cases, pelvic floor exercises aren’t enough to solve the problem and further medical treatment may be needed.
 Be guided by your healthcare professional.

-You can further improve the strength of your pelvic floor in many ways, including:
+You can further improve the strength of your pelvic floor and reduce symptoms of pelvic floor weakness in many ways, including:

-- Cure constipation by including more fruit, vegetables, fibre and water in your daily diet
+- prevent constipation by including more fruit, vegetables, fibre and water in your daily diet

 Where to get help